ayusudi/Visounday-server/README.md

 ## Schema DB

-Sure, I'll explain the schema in simpler terms:

 ### User Schema
 - **name**: Stores the user's name.
 - **email**: Stores the user's email address, validated to ensure it matches a standard email format.